 For those not aware, Maryland already has the strictest gun rights in America and the Firearm Safety Act of 2013 was passed after the Newtown, CT tragedy.
 After years of constitutional challenges, the law was validated by the highest Federal courts in the nation.
 What makes me satisfied with this decision is that the Federal government supports a state's right to legislate on the issue and with that makes the need for a Federal legislative action that might impede on 2nd Amendment rights unnecessary.

 It is my position that the existing gun advocacy groups have utterly failed to take a leadership position in promoting solutions and are left villified in the court of public opinion.
-Perhaps our only way to drive solutions is to create an equally well-funded organization to promote responsible gun ownership candidates who don't want to restrict the rights of law-abiding gun owners but rather bring focus and statutes that might streamline the process to identify and restrict the "mentally defective" described in U.S.C 18 922(g)(4), This organization would also promote legislative initiatives and mainstream 2nd Amendment education.
-If it's illegal to yell "Bomb" in crowded public area, it seems a reasonable person could agree that consistent, explicit threats or innuendo on social media or in person with witnesses should be sufficient probable cause to initiate protected intervention and possible legal action.
+It's time to promote responsible gun ownership candidates who don't want to restrict the rights of law-abiding gun owners but rather bring focus and statutes that might streamline the process to identify and restrict the "mentally defective" described in U.S.C 18 922(g)(4), I want to support policies that promote understanding and education and reduce the tension between responsible gun owners and fearful gun opponents.

 On day #1, I want to sponsor a bill to extend the indemnity provided by the Volunteer Protection Act to teachers and administrators who report at-risk youth.
 Let's teach students to identify the signs and speak up.
 I encourage positive interventions and say we engage law enforcement quickly if things don't change.